Sheppsu/osu-wiki/news/2025/2025-08-19-capture-the-achievement-2-concludes.md

     </p>
 </div>

 [yandax](https://osu.ppy.sh/users/17465623) made several puzzle-oriented achievements that were widely loved.
 It's tough to pick just one to highlight, but this one was among the most favorite.
-Best of all, you can try it yourself by clicking the link in the achievement description!
+Best of all, you can [try it yourself](https://yanda-dy.github.io/cta2-external/graphic_2b2d5018fe0cb636.html)!
 You can read yandax's comment on this one and see the solutions [here](https://yanda-dy.github.io/cta2-external/solutions_e1529b90acab3664/solutions.html#graphic-design-is-my-passion).

 ### INSERT COIN